A new chapter in the life of the Museum is opening.

 The Museum’s collection of smaller railway artefacts and documentation — numbering about 12,000 objects that represent every aspect of life and work on British railways over the past century — is probably the best in the UK outside the National Railway Museum in York.
 Our long years of public access in Winchcombe have taught us what a good way it is to tell people of all ages about the fascinating history of British railways and the lives of the people who worked and travelled on them.

-A steering group has been formed, made up of the collection owners and a number of individuals who bring life long experience in the museums field.
+A steering committee has been formed, made up of the collection owners and a number of individuals who bring long experience in the museums field.
 We’re determined that the collection should find a new home and a fresh approach to presentation so that it will once again be accessible to the public as an engaging and inspirational educational and interpretive resource.

 We will tell you more as plans evolve.